CleverRaven/Cataclysm-DDA/doc/development_process.md

 * **Core contributors** is another vague term that we use sometimes, meaning "the developers, the collaborators, and a bunch of the contributors that have been around a lot".
 * **Players** are the people whose lives we try to ruin, who somehow keep coming back for more.
 What is their deal?
 We may never know.

-## Helpful tips for prospective contributors
+## FAQ for prospective contributors

-This section is going to be super long, and you're welcome to read it all if you like, but here's the most important TL;DR points:
+This is built from concerns we've heard from other new contributors to the project, things they wish they'd understood when starting out.
+Here's the most important TL;DR points:

 1. Most simple, reasonable contributions get accepted.
 For larger projects, you might want to get more experience with the project or clear it with a developer first.
 2. If it sounds like your small job is being turned into a big unmanageable job, check if the ideas being thrown around are things *you* have to do, or just people getting excited.
 Usually it's just excitement, it means you have a cool idea but not that you need to do a bunch more stuff.
 3. If you're getting negative feedback or being told you have to do something a certain way, make sure it's someone with authority before you start feeling discouraged.
 4. Please don't take it personally if you receive a short, direct response on a PR or issue.
 Tone doesn't convey well in text, but the intent is to be completely clear and matter-of-fact, not to be unkind.

-### What if my contributions aren't accepted?
+### How can I make sure my contribution will be accepted?

 If what you're doing is simple, chances are you don't need to worry.
 If you're new to the project and have big ideas for what you want to add, though, we strongly recommend you first discuss these with someone more experienced in the project.
 There are three good ways to do that: create an Issue post on GitHub, chat in [the developer discord](https://discord.gg/hqWgHC8TKY) in the Development or CDDA-Discussion channel, or post in [the discourse forum](https://discourse.cataclysmdda.org/)[^discourse] about your ideas.
 The larger the project you plan to add, the more important it is to check in first.
 That isn't to say big things can't get in without prior approval - it happens all the time - but it's always a bigger risk, especially if you're new to the project.